 What's the maximum spacing of braced wall lines?

 For wind, 60 feet.
 For townhouses in SDC C, up to 50 feet.
-For any buildings in SDC D0, D1, or D2, 35 feet.
+For any buildings in SDC D0, D1, or D2, 35 feet (when accounting for adjustment factors).

 Do lower stories require more bracing than higher stories?